Rachelidekel/react-around-api-full/README.md

 # Intro

-It's an interactive React application, called 'Around The U.S.' where users can add, remove and like image cards.
-The front-end is connected to a self-built API server that handles these functionalities, as well as user registration and authorization handled by the back-end server.
+It's an interactive React application, called 'Around The U.S.' where users can add, remove, and like image cards.
+The frontend is connected to a self-built API server that handles these functionalities, as well as user registration and authorization are handled by the backend server.

 The project is hosted on google could.